 It is important to note that the data does not directly reflect demand - which could be partially captured through scheduling data, for example - but rather visits actually made and registered in the system.

-This note was published in February 2020.
 The full report, "The economy of Roraima and the Venezuelan flow: evidence and subsidies for public policies" is available in Portuguese.